Packers, Vikings battling for NFC North title

 Aaron Rodgers knows what to expect when the Green Bay Packers visit the Minnesota Vikings on Monday night in Minneapolis.
 "It's going to be one of those old-fashioned NFC North contests," Rodgers said.

-Rodgers and the Packers can clinch the division crown when the two rivals reconvene, while the Vikings can wrap up a playoff spot and stay in the NFC North race with a victory.
+Rodgers and the Packers can clinch the division crown when the two rivals reconvene, while the Vikings can stay in the NFC North race with a victory.
+The Vikings officially wrapped up a playoff spot when the Los Angeles Rams lost at San Francisco on Saturday night.
 Minnesota nose tackle Linval Joseph was expecting that the division race would hinge on Monday's showdown.

 "I feel like under Coach (Mike) Zimmer and the whole scheme of everything, we came together and figured out how to win games and win close games," Joseph told reporters.
 "Green Bay has always been that down-to-the-wire game."
 The Packers are one of four NFC teams with an 11-3 record as the regular season enters its final two weeks.
 Green Bay is vying for a top-two seed and a home playoff game.